Join the Kiwis who are hatching their tomorrow and have invested more than $1 billion with Hatch.

 - Pass a profit test or an assets test

-Listing is typically done through an IPO (initial public offering) and takes around five months.
+Listing is typically done through an IPO (initial public offering) and the listing process takes around five months.
 The exception is for companies listed on foreign exchanges (those outside of Australia).
 These companies can apply for an ASX Listing or ASX Foreign Exempt Listing as long as they meet the minimum requirements of the ASX.

 The ASX can also choose not to list any company it considers unsuitable.
 This has only happened in exceptional cases - typically because the companies are not considered mature enough in their growth development to be eligible to list.